joecummings/personal-websitev2/tutorials_md/git_commit_cleanup.md

 ...
 ```

 Upon saving and closing, this will bring up an editor that looks very similar to the one we just saw for rebasing.
-Instead of commenting out the old commit message or deleting it, just rename it to something more descriptive like "Add \__pycache__ to the .gitignore".
+Instead of commenting out the old commit message or deleting it, just rename it to something more descriptive like `"Add \__pycache__ to the .gitignore"`.
 Upon saving and quitting, we should again see a succesful message.

 ```bash
 Successfully rebased and updated refs/heads/master.